 But the principle is also why, towards the other end of the spectrum, the High Court struck down the Act dissolving the Communist Party of Australia (CPA) in 1951.

-The historical record clearly shows that the rule-of-law was preserved throughout, even when draconian measures were temporarily necessary in times of increased national threat.
+The historical record clearly shows that the rule-of-law has been preserved throughout previous crises, even when draconian measures were temporarily necessary in times of increased strategic-security risk or specific national threat.

-However, in constitutional, practical and moral terms the nature and seriousness of the threat surely still justifies more than traditional “peacetime” counter-treachery and counter-terrorism measures.
+However, in constitutional, practical and moral terms the nature and seriousness of the risk surely still justifies more than traditional “peacetime” counter-treachery and counter-terrorism measures.

-As the High Court emphasised in numerous cases establishing the principle, stricter measures at any one time — when duly balanced against the degree of threat then applying — are not somehow unconstitutional, beyond the exercise of legal power or authority, arbitrary, or otherwise contrary to the rule-of-law as some are prone to claim inaccurately.
+As the High Court emphasised in numerous cases establishing the principle, stricter measures at any one time — when duly balanced against the degree of risk or threat then applying — are not somehow unconstitutional.

 Relevant precedents in recent reforms